 How is activity on your network monitored?
 Do you know how to track who has access and when people are active in your system?
 Medical data is too vital and healthcare is too important to leave those things to chance.
 Make sure that you have a system in place to spot suspicious activity and act on it swiftly.

 Are you satisfied with the answers to the above questions?
 If not, consider a different cybersecurity solution than the one you have in place today.
 Your organization needs to keep its data protected.
-There are experts available who can help.
+There are healthcare IT experts available who can help.